tekdi/developer-assignments/Angular-Assignment-1.md

 - Clicking on the name of any person should open the form to edit the details
 - Show the list in a "card" format rather than a simple list

 Note : You DO NOT need to create any API.
-The API is already available here - https://documenter.getpostman.com/view/3129705/RWTpsGbZ
+The API is already created.
+The details are available here - https://documenter.getpostman.com/view/3129705/RWTpsGbZ

 # Assessment Criteria